MrBadshah69/ToDo-Web-App-Final-Project/README.md

 ## Server-Side Implementation

-- The server-side logic is implemented in PHP (server.php).
+- The server-side logic is implemented in PHP (database.php).

 - It connects to a MySQL database to store and retrieve tasks.

 ## Client-Side Implementation

 - The client-side logic is implemented in JavaScript (script.js).

-- It uses AJAX or the fetch API to communicate with the server.

 ## Customize